Tushino Camp: Camp formation

-In a two–day Battle Near Bolkhov on April 30 – May 1, 1608, False Dmitry II (an impostor) defeated the army of Vasily Shuisky, led by his brothers Dmitry and Ivan Shuisky.
-Then the imposter moved to Moscow.
-The independent detachment of Alexander Lisovsky, defeating Prince Khovansky during the Battle of Zaraisk, took Tushino, and Lisovsky, having assessed his position, apparently, prompted the impostor to set up a camp there, who appeared near the capital according to some sources on June 1, according to others on June 14.
-First, he stopped in Tushino, then tried to move the camp to the village of Taininskoye, but since he was cut off by Shuisky's troops, who occupied the Kaluga Road, from his base – the Seversk Land – he returned to Tushino and settled there.
-In the notes of one of his commanders, Joseph Budilo, the following is said about the founding of the Tushino Camp:
+In the two–day Battle Near Bolkhov (April 30 – May 1, 1608) False Dmitry II defeated the army of Vasily Shuisky.
+False Dimitry II then moved to Moscow.
+The independent detachment of Alexander Lisovsky, who was serving False Dmitry II, defeated Prince Khovansky during the Battle of Zaraisk and took Tushino.
+Lisovsky, having assessed his position, apparently, prompted False Dmitry II to set up a camp there.
+Depending on the source, False Dimitry II arrived either on June 1 or June 14.
+False Dimitry II initially stopped in Tushino and then tried to move the camp to the village of Taininskoye.
+However, he was cut off from his base from his base – the Seversk Land – by Shuisky's troops, who occupied the Kaluga Road.
+This led him to return to Tushino and settled there.
+One of his commanders, Joseph Budilo, wrote the following in his notes describing the founding of the Tushino Camp:

 Shuisky's army, sent against the impostor, camped on the Khodynka River near the village of Vsekhsvyatskoye (now the Sokol District), while the Tatar cavalry was stationed in the village of Horoshevo; the second line with the Tsar himself was on the Presnya River in Vagankovo.
 At night, Shuisky's army was attacked by Rozhinsky and fled to Presnya, where, having received reinforcements from the tsarist reserve, in turn threw the Pretender back to Khimka, but from there it was again driven back to Khodynka.
 After that, the Pretender's troops finally concentrated in Tushino, since the actual commander of Hetman Rozhinsky adopted a plan to blockade Moscow and bring it to surrender by starvation.